Response to the TCFD

 Medium- and long-term targets

-50% reduction in CO2 emissions versus FY2014 - 2025 Environmental Action Plan
+2025 Environmental Action Plan

-25% reduction in CO2 emissions versus FY2014
+25% reduction in plant CO2 emissions versus FY2020 - 2030 target

 Monitoring metrics

-- Scope 3 CO2 emissions (Toyota Boshoku)
+- Scope 3 GHG emissions (Toyota Boshoku group)